July 4, 2023

 4. Take a Jet-Ski Tour

 Another great way to see a lot of the lagoon is by a Jet-Ski Tour.
-You’ll get to see all faces of the mesmerising Mount Otemanu in just one day.
+You’ll get to see all faces of the mesmerising Mt Otemanu in just one day.
 You’ll also get to see all the postcard views of uninhabited palm-laced islands and the full spectrum of blues across the lagoon.
-On our tour we stopped along the way for lunch and fruits, took a swim in an empty inlet of the lagoon, and learnt how to open a coconut from our guide.

 Aerial view of one of the small surrounding islands around the main island.

-5. Diving
+5. Bora Bora Scuba Diving

 If you’re looking for another way to experience the underwater world, I’d recommend diving.
 We did a two-tank dive and loved it!
-We dived inside the lagoon and were lucky enough to see a massive Manta, before heading outside the lagoon to dive with the reef sharks.
-We’d previously snorkelled at this second spot with the sharks on the outside reef.
-But sitting down on the bottom and watching the sharks from below was equally amazing.
-We dived with (Eleuthera) Bora Diving Center and found them to be great.
+We dived inside the lagoon and were lucky enough to see a massive Manta, before heading outside the lagoon to dive with the reef sharks – one of our best experiences in Bora Bora.

 For anyone non-certified and looking to do their first dive, there’s also options for beginners dives in Bora Bora.
-Our friends were lucky enough to do their first dive at the Natural Aquarium, and were treated to absolutely insane visibility and warm waters on a perfect wine sand bottom.
+Our friends were lucky enough to do their first dive at the Natural Aquarium, and were treated to absolutely insane visibility and warm waters on a perfect white sand bottom.

-More on the relaxing and luxury side again, another Bora Bora experience worth considering is relaxing at one of the resorts.
-Take a massage at the resort luxury spa, dine in the restaurants, and laze by the pool with a cocktail.
-It’s definitely one place worth splurging.
-Surrounded by perfect clear lagoon waters lapping onto white sand beaches is the ideal setting for this.
+Surrounded by perfect clear lagoon waters lapping onto white sandy beaches is the ideal setting for this.
 Not just for honeymooners, go with your partner, friend/s or family and take advantage of being in this world famous travel destination.

-Travel Tip – You can arrange a day visit to some of the resorts.
+Travel Tip – You can arrange a day visit to some of the best resorts.
 This means you can visit their spa and use the facilities to splurge for a day, without the full costs!

 Woman paddling a traditional outrigger canoe, wearing a flower crown, in the lagoon at a Bora Bora Resort.